The table of contents contains links to every section of these Terms. To go to a particular section, please click on the item in the contents.

 7.5.
 Delegate substitution

-7.5.1 - Substitution of delegates is freely allowed, provided that each place on a session may only be taken by one person for the duration of the session.
+7.5.1 - Substitution of delegates for events attended in person at physical locations is freely allowed, provided that each place on a session may only be taken by one person for the duration of the sessiion.

 7.6.
 Rescheduling, cancellation and variation